edgraham/PhylogenomicsWorkflow/README.md

 ```
 while read p;do trimal -automated1 -in Dataset1_"$p".aln -out Dataset1_"$p".trimmed.aln; done < ../../hug_marker_list.txt
 ```

+Once your sequences are trimmed I advise manually inspecting the file to ensure everything looks right.

 ## Step 6: Concatenate proteins ##

 Now that you have the trimmed and aligned sequences you can concatenate these 16 files.
 To do this we will use the `concat` script packaged with BinSanity.